gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/install.md

 The OpenOCD debugging **plug-ins are not included** in these packages, and need to be installed [as usual]({{ site.baseurl }}/plugins/install/).
 Just be sure that the **GNU ARM C/C++ OpenOCD Debugging** plug-ins are selected.

 ![Install the OpenOCD plug-ins]({{ site.baseurl }}/assets/images/2015/install-new-software-updates-openocd.png)

+## Troubleshooting

+### USB access rights

+On some GNU/Linux distributions, the UDEV definitions are not enough, or are not effective, and when trying to access the JTAG probe, an error is issued:

+    libusb_open failed: LIBUSB_ERROR_ACCESS

+If this happens, first try to start openocd with sudo; if this works, for regular work you also need to grant your user permission to use the USB.

+For example, on Ubuntu 15.10 you need to issue something like:

+    usermod -aG plugdev $USER

+If you still have problems, check your distribution documentation and when you have a functional solution post it on the project forum.